sdc-china/IDA-doc/_posts/2018-01-15-installation-db.md

 ### Install DB2

-If customer has db2 license,he can choose DB2 as our default database.
-Suppose you have already installed DB2.
+Keter also support DB2.If customer has db2 license,he can install Keter with DB2 10.X.
+The following commands are based on you hava already create DB2 instance.

 **Create DB**

 Login into the DB2 server and use DB2 command to create database.
 ```
 db2 create database KETER automatic storage yes using codeset UTF-8 territory US pagesize 32768
-db2 connect to RTSDB
+db2 connect to KETER
 db2 CREATE BUFFERPOOL BP32K IMMEDIATE ALL DBPARTITIONNUMS SIZE AUTOMATIC NUMBLOCKPAGES 0 PAGESIZE 32 K
 ```